W01fw00d/advance-react/README.md

 Some examples of Advance React concepts

+# Implemented

+- Old Class Components (lifecycle functions, manage state)

+- Functional Components

+- Form with useState Hook state management

+- Uncontrolled form

+# Pending

+- Hooks

+useReduce for state management

+useEffect() - emulate Class Component lifecycle function events

+useRef() - save elements or any variable that you need to update but no need to rerender

+useMemo()

+useCallback()

+- Redux for state management

+- Formik for controlling the form components state

+- Context: Provider and consumer

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).